pablojorge/pablojorge.github.io/_posts/2020-07-27-bf-jit-compiler-in-cpp.markdown

 This means that for each BF operator, we need to generate opcodes that update it/use it accordingly.

-As a reference, this is the equivalent C-operation for each BF operator, where `ptr` is the pointer to the program memory -what we'll keep in RDI- (_adapted from the [BF to C translator](https://github.com/pablojorge/brainfuck/blob/master/haskell/bf2c.hs)_)
+As a reference, this is the C-equivalent for each BF operator, where `ptr` is the pointer to the program memory -what we'll keep in RDI- (_adapted from the [BF to C translator](https://github.com/pablojorge/brainfuck/blob/master/haskell/bf2c.hs)_)

 ```
     '>' = "++ptr;"            # forward